 Soil organic carbon, total nitrogen, soil texture, and soil pH was analyzed by a commercial laboratory for all sampling positions (Dr. Janssen, Gillersheim, Germany).
 Microbial C and N was measured using the chloroform fumigation-extraction technique (Brookes et al., 1985).
 We sampled and sieved soil from cores of each field position.
+Three sub-samples

+5 1985).
+We sampled and sieved soil from cores of each field position.
 Three sub-samples were immediately extracted with 60 mL 0.5 M K2SO4, while another three samples were fumigated with chloroform vapor for 24 h and extracted similarly.
-Total organic carbon (TOC) and total chemically bound nitrogen (TNb) was measured using a TOC analyzer (DIMATOC 2000, Dimatec Analysentechnik GmbH, Essen, Germany) and a coupled chemoluminescence detector, respectively.
+Total organic carbon (TOC) and total chemically bound nitrogen (TNb) was measured using a TOC analyzer (DIMATOC 2000, Dimatec Analysentechnik GmbH, Essen, Germany) and a coupled chemolumines 10 cence detector, respectively.
 See Dannenmann et al. (2006) for more details.

-2.3 Incubation setup and detection of N2O, NO, N2 and CO2
+2.3 Incubation setup and detection of N_2O , NO, N_2 and CO_2

 In order to investigate the C and N trace gas exchange of the soil samples under a variety of environmental controls, we designed an incubation experiment.
 Soil water content of the stored cores was determined prior to the experiment gravimetrically by drying samples derived from the spare replicate core.
 The samples were dried at 105 °C for 24 h.
-Bulk density of the samples was also measured and used to calculate the pore volume and consequently the amount of water required to reach 25, 50 and 75 % water filled pore space (WFPS) WFPS.
+Bulk density of the samples was also measured (approximately at 10cm depth, n=3) and used to calculate the pore volume and consequently the amount of water required to reach 25, 50 and 75 % WFPS.